robinmoon2/AI_Application_HY/README.md

 - 📈 Assess the **external influences** on academic success, including personal habits and environment.
 - 🤖 Evaluate whether the **dataset** is reliable for making accurate predictions using machine learning models.
 - 💡 Provide insights on **improving study habits** to enhance academic performance.
+- - 🚀 **Improve our understanding of AI** and its applications in analyzing datasets.

 ### Why This Project? 🎯

-As students, we're particularly focused on identifying the most significant factors influencing academic success, both inside and outside the classroom.
-This project will help us understand how factors like **sleep**, **physical activity**, and **peer influence** contribute to better performance, and will also determine whether the dataset itself is a strong foundation for making reliable predictions.
+As students, we're focused on identifying the most significant factors influencing academic success, both inside and outside the classroom.
+This project helps us explore how factors like **sleep**, **physical activity**, and **peer influence** contribute to better performance.
+Additionally, we aim to **enhance our knowledge of artificial intelligence** by applying it to real-world data and evaluating how effective the dataset is in making reliable predictions.

 ---